-Two (2) years of RN experience in pediatrics required for admission.
+Two (2) years of RN experience in pediatrics required at the time of application.
 Experience in pediatric acute care, clinical care, or emergency department setting preferred.

-Nurse Midwifery Post Master's Certificate
+Nurse Midwifery Post-Master's Certificate

-The Department Chair will review the applicant's previous academic preparation and/or competency in required courses in order to award transfer credit.
+The applicable Department Chair will review the applicant's previous academic preparation and/ or competency in required courses in order to award transfer credit.
 Any deficiencies will be met by enrollment in required courses.